ckatsak/glocc/README.md

 ## Known Issues <a name="known-issues"></a>

-- For now, nested block comments aren't supported for the supported languages that permit it.
-It is going to be fixed soon.
+- For now, nested block comments are not supported for the languages (in the above list) that permit it.

 - For now, really huge source trees, like the Linux kernel source tree, might rarely cause `glocc` to crash, due the big number of blocked OS threads trying